-Set the rate threshold of unicast and multicast packets on port 2 to 70Kbps, reserved multicast, unknown multicast, and unicast packets to 80Kbps, and outgoing rate to 90Kbps.
+Set the rate threshold of unicast and multicast packets on port 2 to 70Kbps, broadcast packets to 80Kbps, and outgoing rate to 90Kbps.

-- Select unicast and multicast packets in the Service column, and reserved multicast, unknown multicast, unicast, and broadcast packets in the Broadcast column, as shown in Figure 29 or Figure 30. - 2.
+- 1. Select unicast and multicast packets in the Service column, and broadcast packets in the Broadcast column, as shown in Figure 30. - 2.
 On port 2, set the service rate threshold to 70Kbps, broadcast rate threshold to 80Kbps, and outgoing rate to 90Kbps, as shown in Figure 31.